The Dangers of Improper Pruning: What to Avoid

 Don’t Prune at the Wrong Timing of the Year

-One of the most common errors people make when pruning is to do this during the wrong time of the season.
-Pruning in the wrong time of year can interfere with the tree’s natural growth pattern and make it more susceptible to pests and diseases.
-In general, it’s best to prune deciduous trees during the winter months when they are dormant and conifers in the spring and early summer.
+One of the most common mistakes that people do when trimming is doing it at the wrong time of year.
+Pruning during the wrong season can interfere with the tree’s natural growth pattern and make it more susceptible to pests and diseases.
+It is generally recommended to trim deciduous trees in the winter when they are dormant and conifers in the spring and early summer.

-Another common pitfall is using the wrong tools for the job.
-Old or worn-out tools can cause harm to the tree and increase the risk of disease, while making use of instruments that are big or heavy could cause irreparable damage.
-Make sure you have the appropriate tools for the job, and keep them sharp and maintained.
+Another problem is that people use the incorrect tools for the job.
+Dull or rusty tools can cause harm to the tree and increase the risk of illness, while using equipment that is too large or heavy may cause unnecessary damage.
+Make sure you have the right tools to do the job and ensure they are sharp and well-maintained.

 Don’t Cut Too Close to the Trunk

-When pruning, you must be careful not to cut in close proximity to tree’s trunk.
-This can leave the tree susceptible to diseases and also leave unattractive stubs which can be difficult to get rid of.
-Cut your branches within the collar of the branch which is the elevated area between the branch and the tree’s trunk.
+When pruning, it is important to not cut in close proximity to trunk.
+The tree could be susceptible to diseases, as well as leave ugly stubs that are difficult to remove.
+Cut your branches in the area just outside of the collar of the branch which is the elevated area that connects the branch to the tree’s trunk.

 FAQs